IBM-Cloud/jpetstore-kubernetes/istio/README.md

 ## Pre-req

 1. **Your cluster needs at least 4 CPUs to install Istio and the JPetStore application.** If you are using an existing cluster with less than 4 CPUs, add worker nodes to increase the cluster capacity.
-1. Follow the instructions in the parent [README](../README.md) to deploy the secrets and applications using helm.
+2. Follow the instructions in the parent [README](../README.md) to deploy the secrets and applications using helm.
-1. *Uninstall* the JPetStore applications with helm (you will reinstall them later once Istio is enabled):
+3. *Uninstall* the JPetStore applications with helm (you will reinstall them later once Istio is enabled):

    ```sh
    helm delete jpetstore --purge
    helm delete mmssearch --purge
    ```
+4. Upgrade Helm to v2.10.
+Use `helm version` to check the client and server's versions.

 ## Setup istio